Kenya's economy seen resilient to mall attack, tourism apart

 The numbers of visitors to Kenya’s beaches and wildlife safaris plunged in 1998 after al Qaeda agents blew up the U.S. embassy, and after Islamist militants attacked an Israeli-owned hotel and tried to shoot down an Israel-bound airliner in 2002.

-Mindful of the impact, President Uhuru Kenyatta begged foreign governments not to issue travel warnings - advisories that usually mean higher insurance premiums for travelers.
+Mindful of the impact, President Uhuru Kenyatta begged foreign governments not to issue travel warnings - advisories that usually mean higher insurance premiums for travellers.

 Mohammed Hersi, chief executive of the luxury Heritage Hotels Kenya chain, predicted some fallout but said the industry was learning to get up and dust itself off faster with every attack.